 Think of others in need this holiday season too.
 It’s the perfect time to look for coats and other warm gear you can share with local coat drives or shelters.

-6 – Lotions, candles, and throws
+6 – Declutter lotions, candles, and throws

 Lotions, candles, and throws seem to be the go-to gifts when folks aren’t sure what to give you.
 These gifts can be fantastic, but start making room for them now!

 Do you still have lotions from last Christmas?
-Either commit to using them up, or help them find a new home if they are still unopened and unused.
+Either commit to using them up or help them find a new home if they are still unopened and unused.

 If you have lotions or candles that are partially used and don’t like, I give you full permission to throw them away now. 😊